sedwna/4-tic-tac-toe/README.md

-Here’s a well-structured `README.md` for your **4-Tic-Tac-Toe** project.
-This README provides an overview of the project, instructions for running it, and details about the gameplay and features.

----

 # 4-Tic-Tac-Toe

 Welcome to **4-Tic-Tac-Toe**, a Python-based implementation of the classic Tic-Tac-Toe game with a twist!
 This project allows you to play Tic-Tac-Toe in two modes: